Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUSTNOT id="android-dependencies-approved" %} be dependent on any other packages within the client library distribution package, with the exception of the following:

 {% include_relative approved_dependencies.md %}

+Dependency versions are purposefully not specified in this table.
+The definitive source for the dependency versions being used in all client libraries will be [published in a separate document that is generated from the azure-sdk-for-android code repository][Approved dependencies].
+Transitive dependencies of these libraries, or dependencies that are part of a family of dependencies, are allowed.

+> TODO: Generate a definitive list of dependencies from the Android repository.

 > TODO: We should have a guideline around use of AndroidX libraries.
 Or if they're treated the same as other external dependencies we should add them to the approved dependencies list.